News and Events

 2024

 One of the major educational features is a series of lunchtime concerts for young musicians.
-We are donating towards the costs of Ryan Corbett’s performance, a classical accordionist currently studying for his Masters at the Royal Conservatoire of Scotland.
+We donated towards the costs of Ryan Corbett’s performance, a classical accordionist currently studying for his Masters at the Royal Conservatoire of Scotland.
 These opportunities to perform play a key role in supporting a young musician along the difficult road of establishing and developing a career in classical music.

 Click here find out more about the volunteering projects of the Arts Society.